 How the Benefit of a Plant Based diet for Seniors Can Affect Our Whole Health

 If you’re looking to stay healthy as you age, the best place to start is by minding your plate.
 Carefully choosing what you eat could help in reducing the symptoms of aging.
 Not to mention they can help you maintain a healthy body as well.
 Here are 5 reasons why you should consider switching to a plant-based diet as soon as possible.
 We’ve also included some examples of people who’ve achieved extraordinary results.

 Slows down the aging process

-Plant-based diets are popular for reversing the aging process in the elderly.
+The #1 benefit of a plant-based diet for seniors is that it helps to ‘reverse’ the aging process.
 Telomeres are a part of a human DNA that shorten over time.
 The shorter the Telomere, the older the person is biologically.
 Plant-based diets work to increase the production of the enzyme telomerase.
 Telomerase helps in rebuilding the length of the telomeres.

 One perfect example of the amazing effect of plant-based diet on aging is the 76-year-old grandma, Annette Larkins.

 She grows her own food in her backyard and constantly juices her produce.
 She is ‘raw plant-based’ which means that she only eats foods that are fresh, uncooked and unprocessed.
 Through her strict diet, Annette has essentially frozen her body’s aging process.
 At 73 years old, she doesn’t have any visible wrinkles!